mricho/ComfyUI-HQ-Image-Save-Download/README.md

   - Save EXR Frames (frame sequence with %04d formatting, optionally save workflow as GUI .json and/or API .json)
   - Save EXR (Local Download) - A new option 'local_save' has been added to the 'Save EXR' node.
 When enabled, the EXR image will be converted to a base64 string and sent to the frontend for direct browser download, mirroring the functionality of `local_save.js`.
   - Save Tiff (RGB 16bpc TIFF, outdated)
+  - Save Tiff (Local Download) - A new option 'local_save' has been added to the 'Save Tiff' node.
+When enabled, the TIFF image will be converted to a base64 string and sent to the frontend for direct browser download, mirroring the functionality of `local_save.js`.
 - Latent
   - Load Latent EXR (Same VHS style controls now)
   - Save Latent EXR (4 channel latent -> RGBA 32bpc EXR)